GauriGupta19/codream/README.md

 ## Citation <a id="citation"></a>
 ```
-@inproceedings{singh2023co,
-  title={Co-Dream: Collaborative data synthesis with decentralized models},
+@misc{singh2024codream,
+  title={CoDream: Exchanging dreams instead of models for federated aggregation with heterogeneous models},
-  author={Singh, Abhishek and Gupta, Gauri and Lu, Charles and Koirala, Yogesh and Shankar, Sheshank and Ehab, Mohammed and Raskar, Ramesh},
+  author={Abhishek Singh and Gauri Gupta and Ritvik Kapila and Yichuan Shi and Alex Dang and Sheshank Shankar and Mohammed Ehab and Ramesh Raskar},
-  booktitle={ICML Workshop on Localized Learning (LLW)},
-  year={2023}
+  year={2024},
+  eprint={2402.15968},
+  archivePrefix={arXiv},
+  primaryClass={cs.LG}
 }
 ```
 ## License <a id="license"></a>